BOBSRIJAN/portfolio/readme.md

 ## Usage
 - Access the home page at: [http://localhost:8000/](http://localhost:8000/)
 - Use the contact form to send messages
-- Access the admin panel at: [http://localhost:8000/custom-admin/](http://localhost:8000/custom-admin/) to manage projects and contacts
+- Access the admin panel at: [http://localhost:8000/custom-admin/](http://localhost:8000/custom-admin/) to manage projects and contacts (login required)

 ## Folder Structure
 - `portfolio/` - Django project settings and configuration